Lind’s Block, Z. M. Hall’s Grocery, Fuller & Fuller, Sargent Building, Deleuw-Cather Building

 Chicago Tribune, December 25, 1955

-OUR MENTION of the old Lind block at Randolph st. and Wacker dr. has brought a number of reminiscences from historical minded readers.
+Our mention of the old Lind block at Randolph st. and Wacker dr. has brought a number of reminiscences from historical minded readers.
 This is the only remaining downtown building, you a may recall, which escaped the Chicago fire.
 It also escaped another fire last it week.

 It seems the building has been able to withstand crises a good deal better than Sylvester Lind, who built it.
 Mr. Lind, who had been a carpenter in Scotland, came to Chicago in 1837 and got into the lumber business.
 In 1842 he built his own lumber yard on the river bank at that corner.
 He got rich, and in 1852 put up the building which still stands.